 Devil's Stomping Ground (2009)

 The follow-up to the Dulcimers Are Go cd, Devil's Stomping Ground is a dark twang excursion into original Appalachian rock music for dulcimer, guitar, instruments/electricgourd, harmonica, flute, and other instruments.
+Finishing this album led me to create my trio Twang Darkly, and it is a forerunner of my more recent recordings.

 Much of this disc was recorded during a period when I was reading Manly Wade Wellman's stories of supernatural doings in the North Carolina mountains.